When you see something that is not right, not fair, not just, you have to speak up. You have to say something; you have

 The sad part was that she didn’t realize that I was not immune to the world of racism either.
 At this point, I have heard “ugly chink,” attempts to speak Vietnamese by saying words like, “ching chong,” and people using their hands to pull back their eyes.
 I did start noticing the way people looked at me.
 I was even called “exotic” by an older man.
 Note two things though.
 First, I was very tan.
 I had been outside most of the day co-hosting an environmental river clean up.
 He thought I was Hawaiian because of how dark I was.
 And secondly, most people can’t tell what ethnicity I am so they guess.
 It was also during this time of my life that the movie, Memoirs of a Geisha had released.
-I didn’t see it nor Mulan (which was released seven years prior) until years down the road.
+I didn’t see it or Mulan (which was released seven years prior) until years later.

 By this time in my life, racist remarks, the looks I’d get, the questions that I’ve been asked…I’ve heard and seen it all.

 However, I want to be honest with you.
 As an adult, I didn’t have a problem with people when they jokingly asked if I owned a donut shop or a dry cleaning business.
 I didn’t even know those were Asian stereotypes!
 My best friend from high school (who is white) had to explain it to me.
 And even when I knew it, I still didn’t have an issue with it.
 A part of me felt like my thick skin came from my younger years of being bullied and I associated those comments with bullying instead of racism.

-Because of the amount of interactions I received, I began to intentionally start conversations myself.
+Because of the number of interactions I received, I began to start conversations myself intentionally.